Phillips Edison & Company, Inc. (NASDAQ:PECO) Releases FY 2022 Earnings Guidance

 Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.29-$0.35 for the period, compared to the consensus estimate of $0.35.
 The company issued revenue guidance of -.

-The business also recently disclosed a monthly dividend, which will be paid on Monday, August 1st.
-Stockholders of record on Friday, July 15th will be given a dividend of $0.09 per share.
-This represents a $1.08 annualized dividend and a dividend yield of 3.21%.
-The ex-dividend date of this dividend is Thursday, July 14th.
-Phillips Edison & Company, Inc.’s dividend payout ratio (DPR) is currently 469.57%.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
+The company reported $0.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.50 by ($0.41).
+Phillips Edison & Company, Inc. had a net margin of 4.61% and a return on equity of 1.06%.
+Sell-side analysts predict that Phillips Edison & Company, Inc. will post 2.22 EPS for the current year.

+PECO has been the topic of several research analyst reports.
+Wells Fargo & Company raised their target price on Phillips Edison & Company, Inc. from $32.00 to $35.00 and gave the stock an equal weight rating in a research report on Thursday, April 7th.
+Mizuho raised their target price on Phillips Edison & Company, Inc. from $34.00 to $35.00 and gave the stock a buy rating in a research report on Tuesday, February 15th.
+Zacks Investment Research lowered Phillips Edison & Company, Inc. from a buy rating to a hold rating in a research report on Thursday.
+Compass Point started coverage on Phillips Edison & Company, Inc. in a research report on Friday, April 22nd.
+They set a neutral rating and a $36.50 target price on the stock.
+Finally, Morgan Stanley downgraded Phillips Edison & Company, Inc. from an overweight rating to an equal weight rating and set a $37.00 price target on the stock. in a research note on Wednesday, March 9th.
+Seven equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $34.50.

-Several institutional investors have recently bought and sold shares of PECO.
-Parkside Financial Bank & Trust purchased a new stake in shares of Phillips Edison & Company, Inc. during the 1st quarter valued at $48,000.
-Royal Bank of Canada purchased a new position in Phillips Edison & Company, Inc. in the 3rd quarter worth $74,000.
-PNC Financial Services Group Inc. purchased a new position in Phillips Edison & Company, Inc. in the 1st quarter worth $99,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC purchased a new position in Phillips Edison & Company, Inc. in the 1st quarter worth $122,000.
-Finally, Engineers Gate Manager LP purchased a new position in Phillips Edison & Company, Inc. in the 1st quarter worth $202,000.
-Hedge funds and other institutional investors own 36.58% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+Global Wealth Management Investment Advisory Inc. purchased a new position in shares of Phillips Edison & Company, Inc. in the 1st quarter valued at about $261,000.
+Jane Street Group LLC purchased a new position in shares of Phillips Edison & Company, Inc. in the 3rd quarter valued at about $243,000.
+Point72 Hong Kong Ltd purchased a new position in shares of Phillips Edison & Company, Inc. in the 1st quarter valued at about $241,000.
+Invesco Ltd. purchased a new position in shares of Phillips Edison & Company, Inc. in the 4th quarter valued at about $235,000.
+Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of Phillips Edison & Company, Inc. by 23.4% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 6,819 shares of the company’s stock valued at $225,000 after purchasing an additional 1,292 shares in the last quarter.
+Institutional investors own 36.58% of the company’s stock.

 Phillips Edison & Company, Inc (PECO), an internally-managed REIT, is one of the nation's largest owners and operators of grocery-anchored shopping centers.
 PECO's diversified portfolio of well-occupied neighborhood shopping centers features a mix of national and regional retailers selling necessity-based goods and services in fundamentally strong markets throughout the United States.